twse/random-stuff/FontCreator Data Files and Registry Keys.md

 * **WarnWhenProcessingVOLTTable** (version 9.0 & above) – Used with **Warn when opening a font file which contains a VOLT table**.
 Default is on.

 ## Cursors in the executable file
-**Note:** All resources start with HL (the vendor ID exists in the vendor list and is the default vendor ID used for new fonts).
+**Note:** All resources start with HL (the vendor ID is in the vendor list and is the default vendor ID used for new fonts).
 * **HLADDCONTOUR** – Used when adding contours.
 * **HLDUPLICATE** – Used when duplicating contours.
 * **HLFREEDRAW** and **HLFREEDRAWBUSY** – Used by the **Free Draw** feature when drawing contours (version 6.5 & above).